 Our goal is to have a time of continuous bloom during the warm months of the year.
 This is a good reason to make a mixture of seed for your project.

 Why DIY Seed Balls are a Good Idea

-Of course, this would not work well for every type of plant-or every time of soil.
+Of course, this would not work well for every type of plant-or every kind of soil.
 In the more “clayish” parts of my yard, I would actually bury the seed ball.

 But, this type of gorilla gardening gives you a chance to make an impact on a large area with little effort.
 Not every one will flourish but they are inexpensive to make so you can go a little wild without spending a ton of money.